ibm-cloud-docs/cloud-pak-data/getting-started.md

 The features that you can use depend on the services that you install.
 You can choose which services to install when you install {{site.data.keyword.cpd_full}}.

-To ensure that services install successfully, Cloud Pak for Data automated install makes the following changes:.
+To ensure that services install successfully, that {{site.data.keyword.cpd_full}} automated installation makes the following changes:.
  *  Sets kernel parameters.
  *  Enables noroot squash on worker nodes for NFS.
  *  Increases the image registry storage size to hold the docker images.